10 Things to Do with Kids in Ithaca

 Here are 10 Ideas for Things to Do with Kids in Ithaca that are Now Open

-Ithaca area attractions, lodging, and restaurants have responded to COVID-19 with the utmost professionalism.
 Here’s a list of recommended activities to do with kids, often free or budget-friendly for families, that will provide a fun experience for exploring and learning through summer and fall.
 Planning a staycation or overnight getaway?
-Depending on who’s in your pandemic pod, you’ll find something for family members of all ages and all abilities to enjoy.
-Many of these actives will require a reservation.
-Please plan ahead.
-For anyone planning a visit, please consider that many of our independently-owned businesses and small non-profit organization are continuing to adjust offerings and protocol on a weekly basis.
+You’ll find something for family members of all ages and all abilities to enjoy.
+Many of these activities require or highly recommend a reservation.

-This interactive children’s science museum has reopened with modifications to their offerings, inclusion and safety remain core values.
-Reserve your time in advance.
-The outdoor mini golf is included free with all admission, and fun for the whole family.
+This interactive children’s science museum offer interactive indoor exhibits as well as outdoor play spaces, inclusion and safety remain core values.
+The seasonal outdoor mini golf is included free with all admission, and fun for the whole family.
 This museum is a member of the Discovery Trail.
 See their website for additional learning resources.

 Kayak, stand up paddleboard, or canoe!
 Outfitters have rentals available from Taughannock Blvd, Taughannock Falls Park, and Myers Park in Lansing.
 Teens over 15 years old can go out on their own as long as a parent or guardian is present at the time of rental, policies are subject to change.
 Advance reservations are required.

-By reservation only, for group up to 15 people.
-You will have the exhibit space all to yourself.
 In 2019, The History Center moved to the Tompkins Center for History & Culture on the Downtown Commons.
 You will find numerous interesting stories about how Ithaca and Tompkins County have had a role in shaping history.
-See their website for additional learning resources.
 This museum is a member of the Discovery Trail.